sanjP10/release/README.md

 ```

-To integrte the `create` use this in the bitbucket pipeline after you merge to master
+To integrate the `create` use this in the bitbucket pipeline after you merge to master

 To integrate this into bitbucket pipelines you can use the following as steps